-Theme Key Issue Opportunity/ Requirement Place there is a need to raise design quality of new development in order to assist successful regeneration and development, and to promote a positive image of the area; there is a need to protect important strategic areas of open land which serve to maintain the separate identities of our settlements, in particular between the Lindhurst urban extension and Rainworth, and between Mansfield West and Ashfield District. the Local Plan has an important role to play in improving the image and attractiveness of the district by promoting high quality design in new development; the Local Plan policies should protect important areas of separation and prevent coalescence.
-Health • within the district, the average life expectancy is relatively low, along with the number of adults participating in physical activity.
-The number of obese adults is relatively high.
-Men from the most deprived areas have 9 years shorter life expectancy than those from the least deprived areas. • the Local Plan will need to ensure that new developments are designed to allow and encourage residents to live healthier lifestyles by facilitating access to open spaces and green corridors throughout the district.
-Ageing population • the older population (65+) continues to increase across the district. • the Local Plan will need to ensure that housing is delivered to meet the needs of the whole community.
-Housing ensure housing and employment growth and development is achieved to meet our objectively assessed needs and to ensure that there is a five year supply of housing land; Mansfield has a generally weak housing market with historically low levels of delivery including affordable housing, pockets of low demand, and poorer quality housing.
-Residential development values are generally low in Mansfield, reflecting the generally low wage local economy.
-These are currently setting a ceiling on affordability; there is a need to provide housing for the whole community, this needs to include affordable and aspirational family housing, accommodation for Gypsies, Travellers and travelling showpeople as well as housing suitable for the ageing population and people living with a disability. the Local Plan will need to: promote necessary growth but ensure that development takes fully into account sustainability issues relating to land use, climate change, air pollution, water quality etc; respond to local viability issues with a balanced spatial strategy which identifies locations which offer scope to produce higher value and improved viability to ensure improved range of infrastructure, lower cost sites; ensure all sites are viable and can provide appropriate infrastructure; and promote high quality of design of new housing with linkages to an enhanced green infrastructure network wherever feasible.
-Economic growth requirement to ensure employment and retailing growth and development is achieved to meet the district's needs; the Mansfield and Ashfield Regeneration Route is identified as a broad location to assist with the economic regeneration initiatives; unemployment in parts of the district is significantly higher than the national average; there is a need to address the low pay -skill equilibrium and to develop a knowledge intensive economy to address the productivity gap; the percentage of people of working age qualified to NVQ level 4 or above is relatively low; the Ashfield and Mansfield Plan for Growth Strategy identifies the following key growth sectors based on previous Experian research: business services; the Local Plan has an important role to play in promoting economic growth by: attracting investment into the district by allocating a range of employment sites for development in different locations; protecting existing employment areas where appropriate; and ensuring that local businesses have the opportunity to expand and modernise. o construction;
+Theme Key Issue rtunity/ Opportunity/ Requirement order to pro is a need to raise design quality of new development in to assist successful regeneration and development, and omote a positive image of the area; • image design cal Plan has an important role to play in improving the and attractiveness of the district by promoting high quality in new development; Place which settle is a need to protect important strategic areas of open land a serve to maintain the separate identities of our ments, in particular between the Lindhurst urban extension Rainworth, and between Mansfield West and Ashfield ct. cal Plan policies should protect important areas of ation and prevent coalescence.
+Health along The r most In the district, the average life expectancy is relatively low, with the number of adults participating in physical activity number of obese adults is relatively high.
+Men from the deprived areas have 9 years shorter life expectancy than from the least deprived areas. design lifestyl cal Plan will need to ensure that new developments are need to allow and encourage residents to live healthier es by facilitating access to open spaces and green ors throughout the district.
+Ageing population • the oldistric lder population (65+) continues to increase across the ct. • cal Plan will need to ensure that housing is delivered to the needs of the whole community.
+Mans low le low devel the gu re housing and employment growth and development is seved to meet our objectively assessed needs and to re that there is a five year supply of housing land; stilled has a generally weak housing market with historically evels of delivery including affordable housing, pockets of emand, and poorer quality housing.
+Residential lopment values are generally low in Mansfield, reflecting enerally low wage local economy.
+These are currently g a ceiling on affordability; • the Lo cal Plan will need to: promote necessary growth but ensure that development takes fully into account sustainability issues relating to land use, climate change, air pollution, water quality etc; respond to local viability issues with a balanced spatial strategy which identifies locations which offer scope to produce higher value and improved viability to ensure improved range of infrastructure, lower cost sites; Housing • there needs according show is a need to provide housing for the whole community, this to include affordable and aspirational family housing, mmodation for Gypsies, Travellers and travelling people as well as housing suitable for the ageing lation and people living with a disability. ; 0 ensure all sites are viable and can provide appropriate infrastructure; and promote high quality of design of new housing with linkages to an enhanced green infrastructure network wherever feasible. rement to ensure employment and retailing growth and lopment is achieved to meet the district's needs; • cal Plan has an important role to play in promoting mic growth by: lansfield and Ashfield Regeneration Route is identified as ad location to assist with the economic regeneration ives; 0 attracting investment into the district by allocating a range of employment sites for development in different locations; aployment in parts of the district is significantly higher that ational average; 0 protecting existing employment areas where appropriate; and Economic growth devel is a need to address the low pay -skill equilibrium and to lop a knowledge intensive economy to address the activity gap; 0 ensuring that local businesses have the opportunity to expand and modernise. ercentage of people of working age qualified to NVQ level above is relatively low; shfield and Mansfield Plan for Growth Strategy identifies illowing key growth sectors based on previous Experian irch: